 The risks will ultimately lead to reward.
 One day, enough trying and failing, enough errors will finally become success.
 It’s actual law: the law of averages, the law of ratios.

 And that’s how they did it.
-They started with one limo, then two, and now eight beautiful limousines that are fully operational and serving the San Diego community.
+They started with one limo, then two, and now eight beautiful limousines that are fully operational and serving the San Diego limo service community.

 There will be lots of risks when starting your company, but if you are smart you will suffice.
-For example, think of the risks of opening a limo rental in San Diego.
+For example, think of the risks of opening a limo and party bus service in Pacific Beach that is doing absolutely stellar.
 Obviously they had to overcome so major challenges to ensure their business would be a success.

 Be proud of your successes as they will ultimately define your position in life and ultimately your financial freedom.